Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: Introduction

 Large surveys of \hi\ 21cm emission of galaxies have become available only in the past two decades, such as the \hi\ Parkes All-Sky Survey \citep[HIPASS;][]{2004MNRAS.350.1195M,2006MNRAS.371.1855W} and the Arecibo Legacy Fast ALFA \citep[ALFALFA;][]{Giovanelli_2005}.
+High spatial resolution surveys with interferometers are also becoming available, such as the APERture Tile In Focus array imaging survey \citep[Apertif;][]{Apertif_Adams2022}.
 These surveys have detected \hi\ emission from tens of thousands of galaxies up to $z\sim0.06$, covering large areas in the sky.
 As expected, most (if not all) cases of the \hi\ detection are associated with optically-identified galaxies in the same sky position and redshift \citep{2018ApJ...861...49H}.
-Both HIPASS and ALFALFA have yielded consistent estimates of the \hi\ mass function (HIMF) of the local galaxy population, across a mass range over nearly five orders of magnitudes from \mhi$\sim 10^6M_{\odot}$ to \mhi$\sim 10^{11}M_{\odot}$ \citep{2005MNRAS.359L..30Z,2018MNRAS.477....2J}.
+Both HIPASS and ALFALFA have yielded measurements of the \hi\ mass function (HIMF) for the local galaxy population over a mass range nearly five orders of magnitudes from \mhi$\sim 10^6 \msun$ to \mhi$\sim 10^{11} \msun$ \citep{2005MNRAS.359L..30Z,2018MNRAS.477....2J}.
+The two measurements are quite similar to each other, though still with significant differences according to statistical errors, which might be caused by cosmic variance \citep{Jones2018a,2019MNRAS.483.5334S}.
 Compared to optical surveys, however, current \hi\ surveys are still shallow and biased to gas-rich galaxies.
 There have been recent efforts to measure the total \hi\ mass in dark matter halos, e.g. by stacking ALFALFA data-cubes of galaxy groups of different halo mass \citep{2020ApJ...894...92G} or through deep observations of \hi\ emission of individual galaxies (Rhee et al. in preparation). \cite{2020ApJ...894...92G} found a positive correlation between the total {\hi} mass and the dark matter halo mass, with a significant excess of {\hi} mass at $M_h \sim 10^{12} \msun$, while Rhee et al. (in preparation) observed a nearly flat relation. \cite{2021MNRAS.506.4893C} analyzed possible reasons for the discrepancy between these two studies, and showed that these measurements may not be able to obtain the intrinsic {\hi}-halo mass relation correctly, owing to uncertainties in the halo mass estimate and limitations of the stacking method.